NSS-Data-Analytics-Cohort-9/city_cemetery-volunteercjt/README.md

 3. Create a pivot table that shows the number of burials per year per month.
 Your rows should be years and columns should be months.
 a.
 Apply conditional formatting to change the background color based on the number of burials.
 You can read about using conditional formatting here: https://support.microsoft.com/en-us/office/use-conditional-formatting-to-highlight-information-fed60dfa-1d3f-4e13-9ecb-f1951ff89d7f
 b.
 Drill down into any months that stand out to investigate.
 What do you find?

-1850 had a Cholera outbreak
+Most spikes in burials were from Cholera outbreaks.

 4. Create a "Decade" column based off of the Burial Year column.
 Use a pivot table to examine burials for each decade.
 Look at the total number of burials and the proportion (aka percentage) of male burials and female burials.
 Create a clustered bar chart to show how male and female burials have changed over time.
 If you could use a refresher on percentages and proportions, here are some resources:
 * https://www.wikihow.com/Calculate-Percentages